Unrelentful/Neopets-Item-Price-Tooltip/README.md

 >It also will display an asterisk (*) if there are less than 10 prices in the Trade History.

 This is a Tampermonkey Plugin script.
+Only for Chrome.

 >Quick How-To: Download Tampermonkey, add/create new script, copy/paste my code.
 Click Save, Navigate to the Quick Stock Page, reload it, highlight item text.